Mon - Wed 10:00 AM - 6:00 PM | Thur 10:30 AM - 7:00 PM | Fri 10:00 AM - 4:00 PM

-Diabetic foot ulcers are serious conditions that require immediate and proper treatment, as infected ulcers are the leading cause of lower limb amputations.
+Diabetic foot ulcers are severe conditions that require immediate and proper treatment, as infected ulcers are the leading cause of lower-limb amputations.
 Diabetic foot ulcers are most commonly caused by a condition known as neuropathy.

 Diabetic patients can experience autonomic, motor and sensory neuropathy.

-Autonomic neuropathy interferes with many aspects of the human body functioning.
+Autonomic neuropathy interferes with many aspects of the human body's functioning.
 Autonomic neuropathy in the feet interferes with sweat gland function.
-This disposes patients to cracked or dry feet that can lead to skin breakdown and fissures which can become tracks for infection.
+This disposes patients to cracked or dry feet, leading to skin breakdown and fissures, which can become tracks for infection.

-Motor neuropathy affects the muscles and may lead to atrophy which occurs when the muscles and tissues of the foot become small and lose their strength.
-This often leads to hammertoe formation which leads to the formation of pressure areas on the foot.
+Motor neuropathy affects the muscles and may lead to atrophy, which occurs when the muscles and tissues of the foot become small and lose their strength.
+This often leads to hammertoe formation, which leads to the formation of pressure areas on foot.

-Sensory neuropathy results in reduction of sensation in the feet.
-This may lead to abnormal amounts of pressure on certain areas of the foot leading to callous formation when the patient walks which in turn leads to the development of ulcers as the sensory perception under the foot and at the level of the toes gets worst.
+Sensory neuropathy results in the reduction of sensation in the feet.
+This may lead to abnormal amounts of pressure on certain areas of the foot, leading to callus formation when the patient walks, which in turn leads to the development of ulcers as the sensory perception under the foot and at the level of the toes gets worse.

-Another problem that diabetics often experience is vascular disease.
+Another problem that people with diabetes often experience is vascular disease.
 With this condition, the skin of the feet can become thin, with a corresponding loss of hair growth on the feet.
 Additionally, the feet will often become cold or feel cold to the touch.
 Because of the vascular compromise, an individual’s foot may become more susceptible to breakdown or ulceration.

 All newly diagnosed diabetic patients should make an appointment for a screening examination.
 This examination should be performed yearly.
-You will be evaluated for signs of neuropathy, vascular compromise and a biochemical evaluation will be performed.
-Dermatological conditions as well as corns, callouses and nail trimming should be dealt with proactively every 6 weeks to avoid potential problems.
+You will be evaluated for signs of neuropathy, vascular compromise, and a biochemical evaluation will be performed.
+Dermatological conditions, as well as corns, calluses and nail trimming, should be dealt with proactively every six weeks to avoid potential problems.

 The goal of The West Vancouver Foot Clinic is to educate the public on proper diabetic foot care, including the severe consequences of diabetes.
-With this knowledge people can take proactive measures to better manage their disease and their feet.
+With this knowledge, people can take proactive measures to manage their disease and their feet better.
 Our goal is to save limbs!